 The real exchange rates of the CEMAC countries is strongly significant with a negative sign (-1.83, t = -7.21) implying that a depreciation of the currencies of the trading partners against that of the CEMAC economies reduce exports from the region.
 Distance is also a significant variable that accounts for bilateral trade flows between CEMAC countries and other countries (-2.71, t = -2.49).
 The variable has the expected negative sign and is significant in the Hausman-Taylor estimates with elasticity of -2.70.
 The CEMAC dummy is a significant determinant of bilateral trade but is negative implying that belonging to CEMAC region does not increase bilateral trade for member countries and is thus not an advantage for trade.
-Contrarily, the EU variable is positive and also significant (0.55, t = 2.50) at 5 percent indicating that membership of European Union countries having bilateral trade with CEMAC countries has a positive impact on trade between those countries and those of the CEMAC region.
+Contrarily, the EU variable is positive and also significant (0.55, t = 2.50) at 5 percent indicating that membership of European Union countries having bilateral trade with CEMAC region.
 The trade preference variable is only significant in the random effect model and has a negative sign in both models.
 This may probably explain the fact that these trade preference agreements do not actually provide any trade advantages to CEMAC countries.